 There are two types of Covid-19 tests

 The second type of tests are rapid or lateral flow tests.
 These do not need to be sent to a lab and can give a result in 30 minutes.
-They are normally used for non-symptomatic testing, which means you must not be showing any symptoms when you visit one of our testing centres.

 Tests must be booked in advance through the GOV.UK website, NHS app, or by dialling 119.
 Test sites in Lambeth are available on GOV.UK.

 Around 1 in 3 people with Covid-19 don’t have any symptoms, but they can still pass it on.
 That’s why we encourage everyone to get rapid tests regularly.
 You can get collect free test kits to use at home, or get tested in person at test sites or pharmacies.
 Both give results within an hour.

 Community testing is a crucial part of our efforts to reduce cases in Lambeth.
 We encourage self-testing ideally twice a week, to identify people who unknowingly have the virus, and to enable those who test positive and their contacts to self-isolate, stopping the spread.

 The tests themselves take a few minutes, with a 30-minute wait to read the result if you have self-tested at home, or if you’ve done a test in person – via text or email usually within two hours of leaving the test site or pharmacy.